projectara/greybus-spec/source/special.rst

    ORDER=<ORDER_PRIMARY or ORDER_SECONDARY>,
    MAILBOX=MAILBOX_GREYBUS)

-The Interface shall ensure that as long as its Interface State remains this value, that the above list of two conditions in this section shall continue to hold.
+The Interface shall ensure that as long as the Interface State remains this value, that the above list of two conditions in this section shall continue to hold.